Community Service Coordinator

 Abby graduated from Whitman with a degree in English and Spanish.
 She enjoys communications because it occupies the nexus between precision of language and visual acuity.
 When she's not working, she writes letters, reads literature, and plays and coaches volleyball.

 Gayle brings 25 years of career counseling, advising, personal counseling, and teaching to her work.
 She values lifelong learning and helping students tie their strengths, skills, values, and life experiences into a career path.
 She received her Master's Degree in Counseling from the University of Oregon and worked at Lane Community College in Eugene, OR as a counselor and instructor for more than a decade.

 Director of Business Engagement

-Kim brings to the SEC 20 years of work in corporate America working in a diverse range of environments in the for-profit sector.
-Her goal is to build partnerships with the business community and connect Whitman students to career opportunities through those partnerships.
-She is excited by the occasion to combine her practical experience in business and a passion for assisting future generations with entry into that world.
+Kimberly has 20 years of experience working in a diverse range of environments in the for-profit sector.
+Her goal is to build partnerships with the business community that ultimately connect Whitman students to career opportunities.
+She is excited by the opportunity to combine her practical experience in business and her passion for assisting future generations with entry into that world.

 Associate Dean for Student Engagement

 Noah's background in law, education, public policy, community organizing, and research contribute to his role at Whitman.
 He loves helping students find ways to tackle challenges in the world around them.
 In addition to his work in the SEC, he also serves as Whitman's pre-law advisor and is a Research Associate in the Sociology Department.
 Noah and his wife, Dr. Helen Kim, have a son, Ari, and a daughter, Talia.
 His book, JewAsian: Race, Religion and Identity for America's Newest Jews, which he co-authored with Dr. Kim, was published in July 2016 by the University of Nebraska Press.